 Why NE—NASBAT English?

 NE—NASBAT English delivers what students at large really need: AE with all the due language functions that they need more to perform academically and that they will bring with them to their high and higher learning institutions later.
 This AE is also much more important because it trains students’ (critical) thinking, speech, character, attitude, and confidence—elements that are essential in today’s competitive world of business, jobs, idea transactions, debates, and diplomacy in general and that are lacking in Indonesia’s present (formal) education.
-NE—NASBAT English also simultaneously offers other kinds of English or programs customized and suited to the learner’s needs.
+NE—NASBAT English simultaneously offers other kinds of English or programs customized and suited to the learner’s needs.
 These two constitute the strength of NE—NASBAT English in contributing to the betterment of English training and teaching service as also associated with the improvement of such other aspects as above.

 Principles Held Dearly

-In delivering its English training and teaching service, NE—NASBAT English holds dear the principles as follows: First, it supports the concept of World Englishes, that is, there are a variety of Englishes used in the world with regards to users, countries, and backgrounds; second, it believes in training and teaching both ’fixed expressions’ such as introducing self, initiating a conversation, excusing self, parting, complementing, etc. and ’creative language’ such as giving an opinion, disagreeing, reasoning, arguing, explaining, etc., this all based on students’ school-subject materials or customized needs; third, it holds that particularly in spoken English, intelligibility is above accuracy.
+In delivering its English training and teaching service, NE—NASBAT English holds dear the principles as follows: First, it supports the concept of World Englishes, that is, there is a variety of Englishes used in the world with regards to users, countries, and backgrounds; second, it believes in training and teaching both ’fixed expressions’ such as introducing self, initiating a conversation, excusing self, parting, complementing, etc. and ’creative language’ such as giving an opinion, disagreeing, reasoning, arguing, explaining, etc., this all based on students’ school-subject materials or customized needs; third, it holds that particularly in spoken English, intelligibility is above accuracy.
 Should problems of comprehension persist, then there prevail these functions of asking for repetition, asking for clarification, asking for voice volume, and the likes that can be resorted to.

 The learning participants targeted by NE—NASBAT English are students at large especially of junior high schools up to universities.
 These learning institutions’ students are those who need AE more than simply general English.
 Everyone knows that they may stand every chance to enter high and later higher learning institutions inside or outside the country where AE is very likely to be used as an instructional language.
 The very same language can also still be used for daily communicative purposes.
 Other participants sought are those who need English as a tool for various purposes: teachers needing English as an instructional language, young mothers wanting to speak English to be able to talk to their children at home, lecturers requiring TOEFL(R) skills, etc.

 The learning materials that students are to learn will be based on even taken from their own school English and subject textbooks so as to make sure that they learn what they need to learn and do so in English too.
 This will enable them to practice using various academic language functions talking about their own subject matter, making them knowledgable about their subject matter content and able to talk about it.
 This will hopefully in turn improve their academic achievement at school too.
 As for the learning materials for other learners, they will also be based on the learners’ needs: teachers to learn English as an instructional English will have their learning materials on English to be used as a medium of instruction; young mothers wanting to learn English to speak to their children will have their materials on English to be used to speak to children; and lecturers requiring TOEFL(R) skills will have their materials on skills to beat the TOEFL(R) test.
-These materials respectively are turned into some sort of a learning module compiled in a customized manner bearing NE—NASBAT English’s logo.
+These materials are respectively turned into some sort of a learning module compiled in a customized manner bearing the NE—NASBAT English’s logo.

 NE—NASBAT English provides instructors qualified to teach all programs that are offered.
 These instructors have a long experience in training and teaching English at various institutions and are graduates of reputable universities.
 NE—NASBAT English also offers native-speaker teachers upon request or with an agreement.